HyperdustLab/x402-search/typescript/site/README.md

 - **Payment Middleware**: Protect routes with a simple middleware configuration
 - **Facilitator Backend**: Handle payment verification and settlement
 - **Live Demo**: Try out the payment flow with a protected route
+- **Intelligent Search**: Natural language search with NLP-powered keyword extraction
+- **Auto Discovery**: Automated crawler system for discovering x402 endpoints
+- **Resource Aggregation**: Collects resources from multiple facilitators and crawlers
+- **User Submission**: Allow users to submit new x402 endpoints

+For detailed feature list and roadmap, see [FEATURES_AND_ROADMAP.md](./FEATURES_AND_ROADMAP.md)

 ## Getting Started